Cameras for live streaming and church studios have gone cinematic

 Thanks to church livestreams like Bethel Redding and UpperRoom pushing creative boundaries, production leaders have felt licensed to reach outside the traditional broadcast box for compositions and frame rates that are more familiar to music videos and movies than something you might see on TBN.
 We talked a little bit about those cinematic livestreams in the July issue, so go have a look if you’d like some examples.

-But for many of us, getting that cinematic shot has been a little out of reach due to our hardware—cinematic cameras have been unbelievably expensive until the last five or six years, and even though some non-cinematic manufacturers were finding footholds in the cinematic space, the price points only dropped from unbelievable to “ouch.”
+But for many of us, getting that cinematic shot has been a little out of reach due to our hardware—cinematic cameras have been unbelievably expensive until the last five or six years.
+And even though some non-cinematic manufacturers were finding footholds in the cinematic space, the price points only dropped from unbelievable to “ouch.”

 If your church is ready to step up from an older camcorder or DSLR, now is a great time…